 - Explore the range of tools, practices and approaches available to community development practitioners and organizations in the global North and South.

 - Learn the principles and methods of:

-- o Community Participation
+- Community participation

-- o Community-based leadership
+- Community-based leadership

-- o Peace & reconciliation approaches
+- Peace & reconciliation approaches

-- Multi-stakeholder processes and partnering

 - Citizen-based advocacy

+- Multi-stakeholder partnering

 - Choose and develop deeper knowledge in one approach and its premises, methods, and applications.